How does a hearing aid work?

 Connected to the world

-Today’s digital hearing aids can connect wirelessly via radio (FM) or Bluetooth to multimedia devices.
-For instance, they can transmit the audio signal from a TV or a smartphone directly to your hearing aid.
+Today’s hearing aids can connect wirelessly via radio (FM) or Bluetooth to multimedia devices.
+For instance, they can transmit the audio signal from a Bluetooth enabled smart TV or a smartphone directly to your hearing aid.

 This is made possible by small accessories connected to the signal source which transmit the audio signal directly to the hearing aid.
 In this way, hearing aids operate just like wireless multi-function headphones.
 Now you can watch TV and talk on the phone without missing anything important.